 Which airlines report on on-time performance and, since June 2003, on the causes of flight delays?

 Carriers that have 1 percent of total domestic scheduled-service passenger revenue report on-time data and the causes of delay.
-In 2013, there are 16 carriers reporting these numbers, including one that reports voluntarily.
+In 2015, there are 14 carriers reporting these numbers.
 The reports cover nonstop scheduled-service flights between points within the United States (including territories) as described in 14 CFR Part 234 of DOT's regulations.

 The airlines required to report are: